-Interims or temporaries are used to fill organisational roles for a specified time period, again when the skills or resources are not available in-house.
-Interims are particularly convenient when a company needs to fill a position quickly and doesn't have the time to undergo a full recruitment process.
+Interims or temporaries are used to fill or anisational roles for a specified time period, a ain when the skills or resources are not available in-house.
+Interims are particularly convenient when a company needs to fill a position qui kly and doesn't have the time to undergo a full recruitment process.
 Interims serve at various levels within organisations.
-They may be Marketing Directors, Sales Managers, Factory Managers, Senior Engineers, or Chief Technology Officers, to name a few.
+They may be Marketing Directors, Sales Managers, Factory Managers, Senior Engineers, or Chief Technology Officers, to name a fe

-&lt;sup>1 Exploring the UK Freelance Workforce, 2011: John Kitching and David Smallbone; West Drayton: Professional Contractors Group Ltd., 2012
+1 Exploring the UK Freelance Workforce: John Kitching and David Smallbone